thiagokokada/nix-configs/README.md

 $ sudo git clone https://github.com/thiagokokada/nix-configs/ /mnt/etc/nixos
 $ sudo chown -R 1000:1000 /mnt/etc/nixos # optional if you want to edit your config without root
 $ nix-shell -p nixFlakes
-$ nix flake new --template .#new-host # if this is a new hardware
+$ nix flake new --template '.#new-host' # if this is a new hardware
 $ sudo nixos-install --flake /mnt/etc/nixos#hostname
 ```